 Studying writings from early folklore to current books written for toddlers to preteens tells us much about changing social perceptions of children and childhood throughout the ages.

-Prerequisite: Gen. Ed. literature in English and FYW 100 or FYW 100P (or completion of college writing requirement).
+Prerequisite: Gen. Ed. literature in English and FYW 100, FYW 100H, or FYW 100P (or completion of college writing requirement).

 Offered: Annually.